semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 ## Testing autofix

-Semgrep's testing mechanism also provides a way to test the behaviour of any fixes defined in the rules.
+Semgrep's testing mechanism also provides a way to test the behavior of any `fix` values defined in the rules.
 To define a test for autofix behaviour:

 1. Create a new code file with the `.fixed` suffix before the annotation.